MeronEBekele/MeronEBekele/README.md

 **8-bit computer from sratch**
 > This has been a project of mine for a while.
 The goal is to make a fully functioning computer with just basic login gates and breadboards.
+> * has everything a standard 8-bit computer has.

 ## My Skills: